 Senior Communications Manager

-The senior communications manager is responsible for managing all communications efforts surrounding Oceana’s U.S. campaigns to save critically endangered North Atlantic right whales, end illegal fishing and increase transparency at sea, promote responsible fishing, and protect sharks.
+The senior communications manager is responsible for advancing Oceana’s U.S. campaigns through strategic communications.
+In the United States, Oceana’s campaigns include reducing plastics pollution, stopping the expansion of dirty and dangerous offshore drilling, increasing transparency at sea, promoting responsible fishing practices, and helping to protect sharks, whales, and other marine animals.
 The senior communications manager is also responsible for supporting the planning, coordination, and execution of high-profile strategic events and special projects.

 In addition to providing communications counsel to these campaigns, the senior communications manager proactively identifies and manages the execution of strategic activities and tactics to influence decision makers and increase public awareness and engagement for the campaigns.
 This individual is responsible for end-to-end public relations management, managing initiatives through research, planning, implementation, and evaluation.
 This individual is also responsible for cultivating and maintaining successful relationships with media to secure placements for Oceana’s campaigns in top local, regional, national, and international media.
 To prepare experts for media interviews, the senior communications manager leads internal media trainings for campaign staff and is responsible for campaign message development.